DOV-Vlaanderen/geoserver/src/community/taskmanager/doc/user.md

 * If the user has writing permissions on the workspace, they may run the batch or the batches in the configuration.

 * If the user has administrative permissions on the workspace, they may edit the configuration/batch.

+Each Database or File Service may be associated with a list of roles.
+If you do so, only users with those roles will have access to the database or file service in question.
+If you want to disable security restrictions, do not include the `roles` property at all (because an empty list will result in no access.)

 ## Graphical User Interface